 Syphilis: Get the care that fits you

-The rate of syphilis has been rising dramatically among gay, bisexual, and other men who have sex with men.
-Here’s what you need to know about this common STD.
+The rate of syphilis has been rising dramatically among gay, bisexual, and/or men who have sex with men.
+Here’s what you need to know about this common STD/STI.

-The rate of syphilis has been rising dramatically among gay, bisexual, and other men who have sex with men.
-Here’s what you need to know about this common STD.
+The rate of syphilis has been rising dramatically among gay, bisexual, and/or men who have sex with men.
+Here’s what you need to know about this common STD/STI.

 Syphilis is a sexually transmitted disease caused by bacteria.
 Any sexual skin-on-skin contact with someone who has infectious syphilis can result in transmission.